romankiss/R-IoT/Projects/2023/R-IoT-Display128x64-Thermometer/Solutions/Basic/README.md

 Code are sorted like this: the lower the number , the simpler the code is
-                           the higher the number, the more advanced the code is
+                           <br>the higher the number, the more advanced the code is